 First Home Guarantee

-Supporting eligible first home buyers purchase a home sooner.
+Supporting eligible home buyers to buy a home sooner.

-The First Home Guarantee (FHBG) is part of the Home Guarantee Scheme (HGS), an Australian Government initiative to support eligible first home buyers purchase a home sooner.
+The First Home Guarantee (FHBG) is part of the Home Guarantee Scheme (HGS), an Australian Government initiative to support eligible home buyers to buy a home sooner.
 It is administered by the National Housing Finance and Investment Corporation (NHFIC) on behalf of the Australian Government.

-Under the FHBG, part of an eligible first home buyer’s home loan from a Participating Lender is guaranteed by NHFIC.
-This enables an eligible home buyer to purchase a home with as little as 5% deposit without paying Lenders Mortgage Insurance.
+Under the FHBG, part of an eligible home buyer’s home loan from a Participating Lender is guaranteed by NHFIC.
+This enables an eligible home buyer to buy a home with as little as 5% deposit without paying Lenders Mortgage Insurance.

-Any Guarantee of a home loan is for up to a maximum amount of 15% of the value of the property (as assessed by the Participating Lender).
+For the FHBG, any Guarantee of a home loan is for up to a maximum amount of 15% of the value of the property (as assessed by the Participating Lender).
 This Guarantee is not a cash payment or a deposit for a home loan.
+Eligibility criteria apply.

 To apply for the FHBG, home buyers must be:

-- applying as an individual or couple (married / de facto)
+- applying as an individual or 2 joint applicants

-- an Australian citizen(s) at the time they enter the loan
+- an Australian citizen(s) or permanent resident(s)* at the time they enter the loan

 - at least 18 years of age

-- earning up to $125,000 for individuals or $200,000 for couples, as shown on the Notice of Assessment (issued by the Australian Taxation Office)
+- earning up to $125,000 for individuals or $200,000 for joint applicants, as shown on the Notice of Assessment (issued by the Australian Taxation Office)

 - intending to be owner-occupiers of the purchased property

-Access the Eligibility Tool – a short questionnaire to help home buyers identify which Guarantee/s they may be eligible for.
+Access the Eligibility Tool – a short questionnaire to help home buyers determine which Guarantee/s they may be eligible for.

 Contact a Participating Lender for more information, including the full list of eligibility criteria.